 - Preheat the water bath to 145°F / 62.7°C

-- Make the seasoning: Add butter and herbs to a small skillet over medium heat until the butter starts to brown, just to pasteurize the herbs and flavor the butter.
+- Make the herb-butter seasoning: Add butter and herbs to a small skillet over medium heat until the butter starts to brown, just to pasteurize the herbs and flavor the butter.
 Transfer to a ramekin and set aside to cool slightly so it doesn't melt the plastic bag.

 - Season the turkey breast on all sides with kosher salt and freshly ground pepper.

-- Place the seasoned breast in a vacuum-sealed bag or Ziplock bag and pour the butter seasoning all around.
+- Vacuum Seal: Place the seasoned breast in a vacuum-seal bag or Ziplock bag and pour the butter seasoning all around.
 Vacuum seal or use the water displacement method to remove the air from the bag.

 - Cook in the water bath for 3 to 4 hours.